kallehiitola/evermail/AZURE_SUBSCRIPTION_SETUP.md

 ---

-## 🎯 Decision: What Should We Do?
+## 🎯 Decision: COMPLETE ✅

-### MY RECOMMENDATION: Use Resource Groups ⭐
+### Evermail Subscription Created! ⭐

+**Status**: ✅ **New "Evermail" subscription active**

+**What you have**:
+1. ✅ Dedicated "Evermail" Azure subscription
+2. ✅ Complete billing isolation from other projects
+3. ✅ Owner permissions (full control)
+4. ✅ Set as default in Azure CLI

-**For Evermail side-hustle**:
+**For Evermail deployment**:
-1. ✅ Use existing "Triviai" subscription
+1. ✅ Use dedicated "Evermail" subscription
-2. ✅ Create dedicated resource groups for Evermail
+2. ✅ Create resource groups for environments (dev, staging, prod)
-3. ✅ Track costs via resource group
+3. ✅ All costs tracked separately
-4. ✅ Complete logical and cost isolation
+4. ✅ Complete isolation

 **You get**:
 - ✅ Same isolation as separate subscription